AaronGullickson/aog-article-quarto/README.md

 ## Customization

-The template uses two custom arguments, `shorttitle` and `shortauthors` to control a fancy top header.
+The template uses two optional custom arguments, `shorttitle` and `shortauthors` to control a fancy top header.
 These can be specified in the yaml header like:

 ```yaml
 title: The Full Really Long Title